ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Please note that it is required to import the `ballerina/sql` module to use `sql:Parameter`.

-Command-line arguments to Ballerina programs and inputs received through service resources are considered tainted.
+Command-line arguments passed to Ballerina programs and inputs received through service resources are considered tainted.
 Additionally, return values of certain functions and actions are marked with the `@tainted` annotation to denote that the resulting value should be considered as untrusted data.

-For example, the `select` remote function of the SQL client connector highlighted above returns a `@tainted table<record {}>`, which means any value read from a database is considered untrusted.
+For example, the `select` remote function of the SQL client connector highlighted above returns a `@tainted table<record {}>`.
+This means that any value read from a database is considered as untrusted.

-If the return was not explicitly annotated, Ballerina will infer the tainted status of the return by analyzing how the tainted status of parameters affect the tainted status of the return.
+If the return type is not explicitly annotated, Ballerina will infer the tainted status of the return value.
+This is done by analyzing how the tainted status of parameters affect the same of the return value.

-### Securely using tainted data with security sensitive parameters
+### Securely using tainted data with security-sensitive parameters

-There can be certain situations where a tainted value must be passed into a security sensitive parameter.
-In such situations, it is essential to do proper data validation or data sanitization to make sure input does not result in a security threat.
+There can be certain situations where a tainted value must be passed into a security-sensitive parameter.
+In such situations, it is essential to do proper data validation or sanitization to make sure input does not result in a security threat.
 Once proper controls are in place, the `untaint` unary expression can be used to denote that the value is trusted:

 ```ballerina
 // Execute select query using the untrusted (tainted) student ID